navapbc/template-infra/docs/decisions/infra/0010-feature-flags-system-design.md

 ## Decision Outcome

 Chosen option: "Option 3: Manage features in AWS Console outside of terraform".
-The ability to empower business and product roles to control launches and experiments without depending on engineering team maximizes autonomy and allows for the fastest delivery.
+The ability to empower business and product roles to control launches and experiments without depending on the engineering team maximizes autonomy and allows for the fastest delivery.

 ## Notes on application layer design